adam-torok/github-profile-fetcher/README.md

 # ✨ Goals of this project ✨

-The goal for this project is
+The goal for this project is setting up a react project for fetching data from github's public API.

+## To-Dos

 - [x] Set up router and links
 - [x] Use tailwindcss
-- [ ] Practice React basics
+- [x] Practice React basics
-- [ ] Fetching data from github's API
+- [x] Fetching data from github's API
-- [ ] Try out Redux
+- [x] Try out Redux
 - [x] Try out styled components
 - [ ] 🌞🌕 Add dark mode / light mode
+- [ ] Responsive design
+- [ ] Deploy to netlify